adap/flower/src/flower_logserver/README.md

 and prints them to the console.

 # Quickstart
-A very minimal example showcasing how centrailized logging works
+A minimal example showing how centralized logging works

 Run these commands in 3 different terminals.
 Start the log server
 ```bash